ucfopen/Materia-Docs/_players/getting-started.md

 ## Embedded Player

 All published widgets also have the option of being embedded in a page or in an online course.
 In these cases, you may not even realize you're using Materia as it seamlessly integrates into its surroundings.

+## Player Guides ##

+Not sure how a particular widget works, or want to double-check something?
+Visit the *Widget Catalog* page in Materia, select the widget in question, and select *Player Guide* at the bottom-left.